Alexandr Wang: Career

-In 2016, Wang co-founded Scale AI, an artificial intelligence company that provides data labeling and model evaluation services to develop AI applications.
+In 2016, Wang and Lucy Guo co-founded Scale AI, an artificial intelligence company that provides data labeling and model evaluation services to develop AI applications.
 Former Amazon executive Jeff Wilke served as an advisor to Wang.
 In 2021, the company's valuation hit $7.3 billion, briefly giving Wang a $1 billion net worth, as he owned 15% of the company.
 Scale AI has received defense contracts from the United States Armed Forces, and has been tapped by the Pentagon's Chief Digital and Artificial Intelligence Office to test and evaluate the safety and reliability of large language models for military planning and decision-making.

 Wang joined the board of Expedia Group in 2023.
 In July 2023, Wang testified before a House Armed Services subcommittee hearing, speaking on the challenges and potential solutions that the U.S. government faced in adopting AI.

-In June 2024, Wang announced that Scale AI formalized a merit, excellence, and intelligence (MEI) hiring policy, stating: "We believe that people should be judged by the content of their character — and, as colleagues, be additionally judged by their talent, skills, and work ethic."
-MEI is a similar yet opposing practice to diversity, equity, and inclusion (DEI).
+Wang introduced a hiring approach he called “merit, excellence, and intelligence” (MEI) in June 2024, explicitly framing it in opposition to corporate diversity, equity, and inclusion (DEI) programs.
+The announcement drew praise from figures including Elon Musk and Coinbase CEO Brian Armstrong, while DEI researchers said it mischaracterized how diversity initiatives actually functioned.

 In January 2025, Wang was among a group of tech-based founders and chief executive officers at the second inauguration of Donald Trump.
-He also wrote a letter directly addressed to President Trump, declaring that "America must win the AI war".
+He also wrote a letter directly to President Trump, stating that “America must win the AI war.”
 Later in the month, Wang spoke at the World Economic Forum, highlighting the AI race between the United States and China, specifically surrounding the capabilities of DeepSeek.
 In February 2025, Wang met with multiple world leaders, including UK Prime Minister Keir Starmer, Indian Prime Minister Narendra Modi, French President Emmanuel Macron, and United States House of Representatives speaker Mike Johnson, who also oversees the House Bipartisan Task Force on Artificial Intelligence, speaking to them about global cooperation surrounding AI.
 In June 2025, Meta Platforms purchased 49% of Scale AI and Wang moved to work for Meta.
 He stepped down as CEO of Scale but remained on the board of Scale AI.
 Meta announced that it will invest $14.3 billion in Scale AI, which will be overseen by Meta Superintelligence Labs.